The National Museum of Bermuda

-Cobbs Hill Methodist Church was built in 1827 by slaves and free blacks who at the time didn’t have their own place of worship.
-Of course, these slaves didn’t have time to work during the day, so much of Cobb’s Hill construction took place at night in the moonlight – a labour of love if ever there was one.
+Cobbs Hill Methodist Church was built in 1827 by enslaved and free blacks who at the time didn’t have their own place of worship.
+Of course, the enslaved builders didn’t have time to work during the day, so much of Cobb’s Hill construction took place at night in the moonlight – a labour of love if ever there was one.
 The church’s congregation includes many descendants of the original builders.
 Join them every Sunday at 9:30 a.m. for a joyful service.

 Barr’s Bay Park

 This scenic spot right off of Front Street has deep ties to Bermuda’s African heritage.
 In 1835, an American schooner named the Enterprise landed here, sent off course by a storm.
-Onboard were 78 slaves.
-Since slavery had been illegal in Bermuda since Emancipation in 1834, members of a “Friendly Society” in Bermuda took the ship’s captain to court and soon the slaves were given a choice: return to the United States or stay on in Bermuda.
+Onboard were 78 enslaved.
+Since enslavement had been illegal in Bermuda since Emancipation in 1834, members of a “Friendly Society” in Bermuda took the ship’s captain to court and soon the enslaved on board were given a choice: return to the United States or stay on in Bermuda.
 Almost all opted for the latter – and their descendants still live here today.
 A stirring statue and plaque in the park commemorate the event.

 “Against Da Tide”